-EB5 Affiliate Network State of Delaware Regional Center (pending approval)
+EB5 Affiliate Network State of Delaware Regional Center (approval pending)

-Geographic Coverage: All 3 Counties in the state of Delaware
+Geographic coverage: All three counties in the State of Delaware

 Benefits of Affiliation with our Delaware EB-5 Regional Center